-Subpart C of 40 CFR 98 covers all aspects of general stationary fuel sources, which are mechanisms that combust fuel, usually to produce electricity, generate steam, or provide energy for industrial, commercial, or institutional use.
+Subpart C of 40 CFR 98 covers all aspects of general stationary fuel sources, which combust fuel, usually to produce electricity, generate steam, or provide energy for industrial, commercial, or institutional use.
 Alternatively, they can decrease waste by removing combustible matter.

-These combustion sources include boilers, furnaces, engines, simple and combined-cycle combustion turbines, process heaters, and incinerators, which are found in commercial buildings and various industries including refineries, chemical plants, paper mills, natural gas production fields, and pipelines.
+These combustion sources include boilers, furnaces, engines, combined-cycle and straightforward combustion turbines, process heaters, and incinerators.
+They are found in commercial buildings and various industries, including refineries, chemical plants, paper mills, natural gas production fields, and pipelines.

-Subpart C requires the reporting of GHG (CO2, CH4, and N2O), which are waste products in fossil fuel combustion.
+Subpart C requires GHG reporting (CO2, CH4, and N2O), which are waste products in fossil fuel combustion.
 One method facilities can use to report emissions from combustion sources is continuous emission monitoring (CEM).
-Here the facility measures the total flow rate of exhaust gas along with the individual concentrations of CO2, CH4, and N2O in a total gas flow.
+Here the facility measures the total flow rate of exhaust gas and the individual concentrations of CO2, CH4, and N2O in a total gas flow.
 This method is costly and requires ongoing maintenance.

-To simplify reporting, the EPA permits the facility to measure fuel consumption throughout a year, and then apply EPA formulas that calculate the emissions of various GHGs.
+To simplify reporting, the EPA permits the facility to measure fuel consumption throughout a year and then apply EPA formulas that calculate the emissions of various GHGs.
 The formulas are in 40 CFR 98 Subpart C. A facility fueled by natural gas or biogas can easily measure (totalize) the fuel used with a flow meter and apply the EPA formulas.
-Since the EPA has different factors for each type of fuel, a facility using different fuels will need to totalize the consumption of each fuel type.
+Since the EPA has different factors for each type of energy, a facility using other fuels will need to totalize each fuel type’s consumption.

 Earlier in this series, I established that thermal flow meters excel in greenhouse gas monitoring.
 I even submitted that the Sage Meter is the best choice for measuring GHG in many environmental applications for many reasons, one of which is that it meets the EPA calibration requirements.